SeanryuData/SeanryuData/README.md

 </ul>

 <h2>Purpose of the Project</h2>
-<p>As a coffee enthusiast, I wanted to compare my data analytics findings to my personal experience visiting Melbourne in March 2022.
-Moreover, I created this project to apply and gain more experience in my data analytics skills, which I learned through my certifications in SQL and Power BI.
+<p>The main goal of this project is to analyze data on cafes and restaurants in Melbourne and gain insights into the city's coffee culture.
+I will use my SQL and Power BI skills to perform data analysis and create interactive reports to visualize my findings.
 </p>

 <h2>Related Certifications Earned</h2>